Classic heavy duty plugs and sockets

 - 500V three-phase socket.
 Socket is polarized because of a

 subtle difference in offset of the earth pin, indicated by a red arrow

 in image no. 15.
 Ingress protection according to IP44 protocol.

-circle with cn inside is still a mystery.
+circle with cn (or ch?) inside is still a mystery.

 given at the home page).
-See note below for details about A-4 mark.
+Details about the

 of slot configurations of 16A, 32A and 63A - 500V sockets.
 32A and 63A